hayer/SwitchCaseStringAnalyzer/README.md

   // ...
 }
 ```
-The whole switch-statement will now be marked with an error.
+The whole switch-statement will now be marked with a warning.

 ### Why?
 If you are switching on a string you most likely want to re-think your domain model.